Worcestershire Homelessness and Rough Sleeping Strategy 2019-22 Consultation

 We must also focus on providing sustained support required by homeless people with needs beyond housing.

 Our evidence locally tells us that large families and those with complex needs find it particularly challenging to maintain and access housing, often due to poor tenancy/housing histories.
-Their needs are not just about housing and they will require intensive support provision beyond Local Housing Authority provision, to resolve their housing need - for example those with mental health or substance misuse problems.
+Their needs are not just about housing and they will require intensive support provision beyond LHA provision, to resolve their housing need - for example those with mental health or substance misuse problems.